 Travel to areas where natural disasters are more likely to strike will require additional planning.
 Check out Natural Disaster Survival for Travelers for a comprehensive list of ideas.

 Now, it’s over to you.
+Comments?
+Suggestions?
 What’s in your emergency preparedness toolkit?

-Some of the links on this page are affiliate links.
-If you use them to buy something, you don’t pay more, but this website earns a small commission, which helps pay the cost of running the site.
+The Amazon links on this page are affiliate links.
+If you use one of them to buy something, you don’t pay more, but this website earns a small commission, which helps pay the cost of running the site.
 Thank you for your support.